VectorInstitute/FL4Health/research/picai/nnunet_scripts/nnunet_overview.md

 ```
 nnUNetv2_move_plans_between_datasets -s SOURCE_DATASET -t TARGET_DATASET -sp SOURCE_PLANS_IDENTIFIER -tp TARGET_PLANS_IDENTIFIER
 ```
-`SOURCE_PLANS_IDENTIFIER` is hereby probably nnUNetPlans (or simply plans) unless you changed the experiment planner in nnUNetv2_plan_and_preprocess.
+`SOURCE_PLANS_IDENTIFIER` is probably nnUNetPlans (or simply plans) unless you changed the experiment planner in nnUNetv2_plan_and_preprocess.
 For `TARGET_PLANS_IDENTIFIER` we recommend you set something custom in order to not overwrite default plans.

 **Note:** EVERYTHING is transferred between the datasets.
 Not just the network topology, batch size and patch size but also the normalization scheme!